lydell/tiny-decoders/README.md

 This function returns _a_ string, but what that string looks like is not part of the public API.

-#### Short output (for sensitive data)
+#### Output for sensitive data

 By default, the tiny-decoder’s error messages try to be helpful by showing you the actual values that failed decoding to make it easier to understand what happened.
 However, if you’re dealing with sensitive data, such as email addresses, passwords or social security numbers, you might not want that data to potentially appear in error logs.
-Another use case is if you simply prefer a shorter, oneline message.

-By setting `repr.short = true` you will get shorter error messages, containing only _where_ the error happened and the actual and expected types, but not showing any actual values.
+By setting `repr.sensitive = true` you will get error messages containing only _where_ the error happened and the actual and expected types, but not showing any actual values.

 Standard:

 ```
 object["details"]["ssn"]: Expected a string, but got: 123456789
-at "ssn" in {"ssn": 123456789, "email": "john.doe@…mple.com"}
-at "details" in {"details": Object(2), "name": "John Doe"}
 ```

-With `repr.short = true`:
+With `repr.sensitive = true`:

 ```
 object["details"]["ssn"]: Expected a string, but got: number
 ```

-All decoders use `repr` internally when making their error messages, so setting `repr.short` affect them too.
+All decoders use `repr` internally when making their error messages, so setting `repr.sensitive` affect them too.
 This is admittedly not the most beautiful API, but it is tiny.

-If you need _both_ standard _and_ short output in the same application – remember that `repr.short = true` globally affects everything.
-You’ll need to flip `repr.short` back and forth as needed.
+If you need _both_ standard _and_ sensitive output in the same application – remember that `repr.sensitive = true` globally affects everything.
+You’ll need to flip `repr.sensitive` back and forth as needed.

 ## Comparison with nvie/decoders